yulescrob/project2/README.md

 ### Data

 Data was downloaded from FRED.
-Yearly data was gathered from January 1950 to January 2019 with variables average hours worked, real GDP, and capital.
+Yearly data was gathered from January 1950 to January 2019 with variables average weekly hours worked, real GDP, and capital.

 ### Replicating
+The name of the main file is pythonFile.py.
 To replicate the project, ensure you have the packages downloaded.
 You can download the packages by running "pip install {NAME OF PACKAGE}" into the console.